We May Not Have To Trade In Our New Canoe After All

 Although not quite as strong, the wind is still alive and well.
 But we are a little more rested.
 From Tiger Lake, our next waypoint, Tiger Creek, is close to directly downwind.
 The wind is now helping with our speed.
 But the waves, which are growing as we cross the lake, are trying to broach the canoe (turn it sideways to the wind, possibly burying the bow in a wave or capsizing the boat when it gets in the trough).
-This takes heavy corrective paddling from the stern paddler as every wave goes by until we reach Tiger Creek.
+That takes heavy corrective paddling from the stern paddler as every wave goes by until we reach Tiger Creek.

 Tiger Creek is wider than Rosalie but still serpentine.
 Again, Nancy is taking pictures (including close-ups of a snail kite eating lunch).

 In Lake Kissimmee, our intended track was to the northwest, just off the windward shore of the lake, and the lake was full of water plants, so the waves weren’t too bad.
 The wind had even started subsiding.
 We found our way to the canal entrance and then to the marina.
 Although we were completely bushed, we did manage to get the canoe secured back on top of the van right at sunset.

 This wasn’t our longest paddle.
 We’ve done more than fifteen miles on a day trip on more than one occasion.
 The most recent time was around Snake Bight east of Flamingo (at the end of the road in Everglades National Park).
 And even though almost half of that trip was through water about two inches shallower than the canoe with a thick muddy bottom, the weather was mild, and the trip wasn’t as tough as this one.
 (Interestingly enough, on our last trip to Flamingo, Nancy mentioned canoeing to Ingraham Lake, which is at least ten miles west of Flamingo.
 Now that would be quite a day trip for us.)

 But more importantly, the wind and waves were worse on this trip than on the Cedar Key trip that caused us to capsize.
 I’m hoping that was enough to rebuild Nancy’s confidence.
 Stay tuned.